-- Psychological Safety, Resilience, and Trust: Everyone has been personally challenged during this time.
+- Psychological safety, resilience, and trust: Everyone has been personally challenged during this time.
 Some, like those in communities of color, have been disproportionately affected by COVID-19 and other traumatic events.
 Each employee will be returning to workplace life with a unique set of concerns, offering organizations the opportunity to focus in a special way on building resilience and psychological safety in the workplace.
 Psychological safety exists when team members feel included, accepted, and respected.
 The team collectively and continuously fosters an environment where it is safe to learn, contribute, challenge the status quo, and take risks without fear of being embarrassed, marginalized, or punished.
-Since studies have demonstrated that this contributes to positive team performance more than any other factor1, it is critical for organizations to cultivate psychological safety post-pandemic.
+Since studies have demonstrated that this contributes to positive team performance more than any other factor[endnote id=”61082a4e6bdaf”], it is critical for organizations to cultivate psychological safety post-pandemic.

 COVID-19 has affected what we value most as individuals, and by extension, our approach to work.
 As organizations prepare to re-enter their workplaces and create a “new normal”, they must step back and reevaluate culture as well.
 Whether leaders take action or not, the great culture reset is already taking place and employees have high expectations.
 Capitalize on this moment to reflect on the needs of your teams and how you will step up to meet and support them where they are.
 Focusing on organizational purpose, core values, and communication will not only ease this upcoming transition, but also ensure that teams are unlocking their greatest potential and providing meaningful results.

 Interested in hearing more?
 Listen to Vynamic’s Trending Health Podcast Episode – “Importance of Culture in Return to Workplace Planning“.